 The Aquatic Biome

-This includes all water bodies on the earth’s surface.
+This includes all the Aquatic Ecosystems on the earth’s surface.
 Aquatic biomes are grouped into two,

 Freshwater Biomes (lakes and ponds, rivers and streams, wetlands) and Marine Biomes